ScutCathy/scutcathy.github.io/_pages/about.md

 News
 ======
-* 10/2024: Will serve as a session chair at the 2024 INFORMS Annual Meeting.
+* 10/2024: Served as a session chair at the 2024 INFORMS Annual Meeting.
 * 09/2024: Joined the Management Science & Information Systems Department at Rutgers University as a part-time lecturer.
 * 02/2024: Joined Chanel, Inc. as a Specialist in Operations BI & Analytics.
 * 12/2023: Passed my Dissertation Proposal.